jbizima/alu-shell/io_redirections_and_filters/README.md

-Task 0.
-Hello World is a script that prints “Hello, World”, followed by a new line to the standard output
+Task 2. hellofile is a script that display the content of the /etc/passwd file.